uswitch/vault-webhook/README.md

 Mutating webhook that injects the [Vault-Creds sidecar](https://github.com/uswitch/vault-creds) into pods on pod creation using a custom resource for configuration.

 ## Usage
-The webhook will do three things:
+The webhook will do four things:
 * Add a volume called `vault-creds` this is where you will find your credentials
+* VolumeMount the `vault-creds` volume into your existing containers
 * Add an init-container called `vault-creds-<database-role>-init`
 * Add a container called `vault-creds-<database-role>`